nwsw/nwcplugin-api/api/nwcdraw.md

 <a name="user"></a>
 **nwcdraw.user**

-This is a [nwc.drawpos](nwc.drawpos.md) reference, initially bound to the current user object.
+This is a [nwc.drawpos](nwc.drawpos.md) reference, initially bound to the current object.

 ------------------